tytydraco/yessleep/out/At_the_edge_of_Society_we_notice_distant_eyes_Part_Five.md

 “I don’t.
 Know.”
 The woman’s voice croaks.
 “It.
 Hurts.”

 The radio doesn’t ding or sound any bells, or pop any streamers.
-Someone’s voice comms over the comm, telling me and Tommy to vacate the premises.
+Someone’s voice comes over the comm, telling me and Tommy to vacate the premises.
 Something compels me, for a moment, to reach up and put my hand where the woman’s is.
 I don’t know if it’s me, or something else making me do it.
 I think, maybe, it’s a bit of both.

 Tommy pulls me away when my fingers start to bleed from the nail.
 The last thing I hear is the radio as I force my legs to carry me out of the room.
 “They’re out there.
 They still love you.
 And they’re waiting.”
 It sounds defeated.
 And I don’t know who he’s talking to.
 I pass Lupe, who came to meet us, and I see her stop and listen to it for a moment before making a strangled noise.